kscalelabs/onshape/README.md

 You can also set default values for all joints using the following flags.
 - `default_color`: Set all links to a default RGBA color.
 - `default_mass`: Set all masses to a certain default value if they don't exist.
-It's very recommended to address these in onshape however.
+It's very reccomended to address these in onshape however.
 - `suffix_to_joint_effort`: Override effort limits for joints.
 - `suffix_to_joint_velocity`: Override velocity limits for joints.
 Very important for simulation stability.